OHS-Hosting-Infrastructure/complaint-tracker/terraform/README.md

 - `variables.tf` lists the variables that will be needed.
 Most values are hard-coded in this module
 - `run.sh` Helper script to set up a space deployer and run terraform.
 The terraform action (`show`/`plan`/`apply`/`destroy`) is passed as an argument
 - `teardown_creds.sh` Helper script to remove the space deployer setup as part of `run.sh`
+- `import.sh` Helper script to create a new local state file in case terraform changes are needed

 ## Terraform State Credentials

 The bootstrap module is used to create an s3 bucket for later terraform runs to store their state in.

+### Retrieving existing bucket credentials

+1. Run `cf service-key ct-shared-config config-bucket-access`
+1. Follow instructions under `Use bootstrap credentials`

-### To run the bootstrap the first time or make changes
+### To make changes to the bootstrap module

+Prerequisite: install the `jq` JSON processor: `brew install jq`

+1. If you don't have terraform state locally:
+  1. run `./import.sh`
+  1. optionally run `./run.sh apply` to include the existing outputs in the state file
+1. Make your changes
 1. Run `./run.sh plan` to verify that the changes are what you expect
-1. Run `./run.sh apply` to create the shared config bucket and retrieve the bucket credentials
+1. Run `./run.sh apply` to make changes and retrieve the bucket credentials
 1. Follow instructions under `Use bootstrap credentials`
 1. Run `./teardown_creds.sh` to remove the space deployer account used to create the s3 bucket

-### Retrieving existing bucket credentials

-1. Run `./run.sh show` to retrieve the bucket credentials
-1. Follow instructions under `Use bootstrap credentials`
-1. Run `./teardown_creds.sh` to remove the space deployer account used to read the s3 bucket credentials
+1. Ensure that `import.sh` includes a line and correct IDs for any resources

 #### Use bootstrap credentials